Make Unlimited Leases for 1 Year

 What are a landlord's duties regarding the disclosure of mold?

 Since 2001, California's Department of Public Health has been charged with developing permissible exposure level standards ("PELS") to mold.
 Once they are developed, landlords will be charged with disclosing to tenants the presence of any known mold that exceeds these levels.
 As of this writing, no guidelines have been developed.
-You can read more about mold at the Department's website, About Mold and Dampness, which should also contain updates on the progress of any guideline development.
+You can read more about mold at the Department's website.

 How do I comply with disclosing and documenting any lead hazards on the property?